Homoclinic bifurcation in Morse-Novikov theory, a doubling phenomenon: Change in the Morse-Novikov complex

 from which it is easily derived that $v(\dot{d'}_1(0))=-1$.
 Therefore:

 which is a reformulation of the desired formula.\bull

 Lemma \ref{lem:Passages} right below is the last tool that we need for proving Theorem \ref{thm:selfslideAlg}.
-It extracts the geometrical information contained in Equation (\ref{eq:CharGeom}).
+It extracts the geometric information contained in Equation (\ref{eq:CharGeom}).
 The setting is the same as in the previous lemma.
-We are only looking at normalized paths $(X_s)_s$ which cross $\S_g$ positively in a point $X_0$ whose character is positive.
-A similar statement holds for paths crossing at a point whose character is negative.
+We are only looking at normalized paths $(X_s)_s$ which cross $\S_g$ positively at a point $X_0\in S_g^+$.

 \begin{lemme} ${}$